 8. My child is a special education student.
 To whom should I speak concerning their transportation?

-the Pupil Personnel Services Office or the administrative office at your child's
+The special needs transportation offices do not accept transportation requests over the phone.
+Transportation arrangements and changes must be coordinated through the Pupil Personnel Services Office or the administrative office at your child's school.

 9. My child left a coat (glasses, instrument, retainer, books) on the bus.
 How does he get it back?

 Drivers check their buses after every run.
 Items left by students are held by the driver for several days and may be claimed on the bus by the child.
 Fragile items are often taken out the buses in the evening for their protection, but will be available the next morning.
 After several days the driver will make an effort to locate the owner.
 Unclaimed and unlabeled items are donated to charity.
 You can help by labeling all of your child's school belongings with the child's name and school.

 10. What are the different types of school buses?

 Shenandoah County Public Schools use the conventional style school buses.
 The Conventional Style school bus is the traditional style with the long forward hood.
 The bus is equipped with swing-out "crossing gates" which force any students crossing in front of the bus to walk well out in front of the bus so that the driver can see him or her.
 In terms of bus sizes, the 64-passenger conventional buses are the ones that are used to transport most students.
 We also have 77-passenger buses that will be assigned based on the number of students on a route.
 The smaller buses are 34-passenger buses.
 These are nominal sizes, though.
 Many of these buses are equipped with wheelchair lifts.
 A single wheelchair position requires the same space as two or three bench seats.
 Therefore, a lift-equipped bus will carry far fewer passengers than its nominal size might indicate.
 All of our buses are diesel-powered.
 Additionally, all of our buses are equipped with two-way radios.

 11. Why are school bus seats spaced so closely together?